FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Reverse
 	string_reverse[] "variable_name" "string"

-	:: First index of a substring in a string string_indexOf[] "variable_name" "substring" "string"
+	:: First first index of a substring in a string string_indexOf[] "variable_name" "substring" "string"

+	:: First last index of a substring in a string string_lastIndexOf[] "variable_name" "substring" "string"

 	:: Trim all excess spaces from both side of a string string_trim[] "variable_name" "string"